valancej/documentation/_general/about/2fa.md

 ## Enabling 2FA

-Once you have decided on an authenticator app, and have installed it on your device, you can go to your Personal Settings in codeship and enable 2FA.
+Once you have decided on an authenticator app, and have installed it on your device, you can go to your Personal Settings in Codeship and enable 2FA.

 ![button to enable 2fa]({{ site.baseurl }}/images/general/2fa_enable.png)

 When you enable 2FA we will display a unique QR code that you will need to scan with your authenticator app.
-This is how an (automatically generated) shared secret is agreed upon between codeship and your app.
+This is how an (automatically generated) shared secret is agreed upon between Codeship and your app.

 ![2fa qr code]({{ site.baseurl }}/images/general/2fa_qrcode.png)